bhavesh-chainani/topic_modelling/README.md

 *Corpus*: Having assigned a unique ID to each token, the corpus simply contains each ID and its frequency.
 LDA is a "bag-of-words" model, which means that the order of words does not matter.

-I will apply the Dictionary Object from Gensim, which maps each word to their unique ID, and will filter out low-frequency and high-frequency tokens, limiting the vocabulary to a max of 1000 words.
+I will apply the Dictionary Object from *Gensim*, which maps each word to their unique ID, and will filter out low-frequency and high-frequency tokens, limiting the vocabulary to a max of 1000 words.

 ```python
 dictionary.filter_extremes(no_below=5, no_above=0.5, keep_n=1000) #keep 1000 most unique tokens
 ```

-Showcased below is part of the filtered dictionary for the english content.
+Showcased below is part of the filtered dictionary for the English content.

 **{'abuse': 0, 'accept': 1, 'acclaim': 2, 'accolade': 3, 'account': 4, 'accuse': 5, ... }**

-I will construct the corpus using the above filtered dictionary and the doc2bow function.
-The function doc2bow() simply counts the number of occurrences of each distinct word, converts the word to its integer word id and returns the result as a sparse vector.
+I will construct the corpus using the above filtered dictionary and the *doc2bow* function.
+The function *doc2bow()* simply counts the number of occurrences of each distinct word, converts the word to its integer word id and returns the result as a sparse vector.
 In order words, this function converts a collection of words to its bag-of-words representation: a list of (token_id, token_count) 2 tuples.

 ```python
 corpus = [dictionary.doc2bow(doc) for doc in df['tokens']]